 Both a wheelchair and an electric scooter are available for use.

 Whilst dogs are not permitted in the Garden, there are great walks available in the surrounding area for you and your dog.
+We also have shaded parking available.

 The wonderful Potting Shed Bistro is Dumfries & Galloway Life's "Cafe of the Year" 2015 and is open daily to Garden visitors* between 15 March and 31 October from 10am - 4.30pm.
 It serves tasty lunches, light snacks and delicious home baking using the finest local ingredients and has ample outside and inside seating.